 Adventist Heritage Center

 Welcome to the Adventist Heritage Center online.
 This is the portal to Southwestern Adventist University's collection of records documenting its history and that of Adventism, especially in the American Southwest.
 The Center is located on the second floor of the library and is open to the general public.

 The Center comprises the four distinct collections listed below.
 Selected items from all of these collections will be available soon in digital format.

 - University Archives.
 Records of Southwestern and its predecessors.

 - Special Collections.
 Rare and fragile books.
 Published materials related to Seventh-day Adventism, particularly in Texas, Oklahoma, Arkansas, Louisiana, and New Mexico.
 Local history materials.

 - Rust-Carter Southwest Seventh-day Adventist Archives.
 Collections from individuals and organizations related to Southwestern, and containing photographs, documents, letters, and memorabilia.

 - Ellen White Research Materials.
 Published volumes and online access to transcribed letters and other manuscripts by Ellen White and other Adventist pioneers.

 The center provides the services listed below.
 A biannual newsletter highlights the center's collections and keeps patrons informed of its activities.
-To request more information contact us by email at or phone at 817-202-6609.
+To request more information or phone 817-202-6609

 - Serve as the repository for the university's permanent records.